raphael1688/f5xc-solutions/docs/guides/guide-cdn-layer7-route-to-cdn.rst

 #.
 DoS Protection (Preview)
 #.
 Common Security - Service Policy (Preview)

-   * Set a policy on CDN for Regional Edge (HTTP-LB) IPs and deny all else
-   * or
-   * Take the recomended approach of settting a policy on CDN to only allow a request header from the HTTP LB and deny all else (example shown) we will inject the header on the HTTP LB configuration
+   * Recomended approach is to set a service policy on the CDN to only allow a request header from the HTTP LB and deny all else (example shown) we will inject the header on the HTTP LB configuration

 .. figure:: ./images/cdn-service-policy.png
    :align: center